RafaFreitasNog/RafaFreitasNog/README.md

     - Culinary: coocking various types of food, barbecueing. <br/>
     - Sports: I like watching MMA, soccer and basketball.
 I practised Jiu-Jitsu, Muay Thai and Football, and I also like going to the gym.

-- 📫 How to reach me raphaelfreitas18.dev@gmail.com
+- 📫 Contact me at: raphaelfreitas18.dev@gmail.com